krisnayulian/airportgap_testframework/README.md

 - 📫 How to reach me **krisnayulian48@gmail.com**

+<h2 align="left">The base URL for all endpoints for the Airport Gap API is https://airportgap.com/api </h2>
-<h2 align="left"> documentation API airportgap : https://airportgap.dev-tester.com/docs </h2>
+<h2 align="left"> documentation API airportgap : https://airportgap.com/docs </h2>